Fayetteville, North Carolina: Topography

 Fayetteville is in the Sandhills of North Carolina, which are between the coastal plain to the southeast and the Piedmont to the northwest.
 The city is built on the Cape Fear River, a 202 mi river that originates in Haywood and empties into the Atlantic Ocean.
 Carver's Falls, measuring 150 ft wide and two stories tall is on Carver Creek, a tributary of the Cape Fear, just northeast of the city limits.
 Cross Creek rises on the west side of Fayetteville and flows through to the east side of Fayetteville into the Cape Fear River.

 Climate

 Fayetteville is located in the humid subtropical climate (Köppen climate classification Cfa) zone, with mostly moderate temperatures year round.
 Winters are mild but can get cool, with snow occurring a few days per year.
 Summers are hot, with levels of humidity that can cause spontaneous thunderstorms and rain showers.
 Temperature records range from -5 F on February 13, 1899, to 110 F on August 21, 1983, which was the highest temperature ever recorded in the State of North Carolina.
 On April 16, 2011, Fayetteville was struck by an EF3 tornado during North Carolina's largest tornado outbreak.
 Surrounding areas such as Sanford, Dunn, and Raleigh were also affected.
+The most recent and most notable hurricane that affected Fayetteville was Hurricane Helene in September 27th, causing severe flooding in areas of Fayetteville.

 Demographics

 2020 census

-As of the 2020 United States census, there were 208,501 people, 82,087 households, and 46,624 families residing in the city.
+As of the 2020 census, there were 208,501 people, 82,087 households, and 46,624 families residing in the city.